Argonought/Hello_world/To_do.md

 Get data of post office prosecutions, and amount stolen, age, race.

+Conway's game of life
+  Then - with evolving rules?

 ## Requests etc
 Make stack overflow request to understand abline issue on log scale in ggplot